 What is matched betting?

-Matched betting is a way to make some serious guaranteed profit by utilising the free bet offers that bookmakers offer.
+Matched betting is a way to make some serious guaranteed profit by utilizing the free bet offers that bookmakers offer.
 It has turned into one of my favourite side hustles because it is tax free and risk free!
 Even The Guardian have written about matched betting.
 People often ask me “if matched betting is so good, why isn’t everyone doing it?” – and I have addressed some of the popular questions in a blog post.

 - Month 1 earnings – £1,430